-Pupils will explore musical "big bangs" from each of the areas of World Music, Popular Music and the Blues and Music Technology.
+Pupils will explore musical "big bangs" from an array of musical genres and cultures.
 Through exposure to these significant genres, works or composers, pupils will tackle creative and performance tasks, as well as focussing on technical and theoretical aspects.

 We do not want to spoil the surprise as to what the "Big Bangs" will be, but during the course of the year pupils will gain insight into the following: